Point source sensitivity#

 Introduction#

-This notebook explains how to estimate the CTA sensitivity for a point-like IRF at a fixed zenith angle and fixed offset, using the full containment IRFs distributed for the CTA 1DC.
+This notebook explains how to estimate the CTAO sensitivity for a point-like IRF at a fixed zenith angle and fixed offset, using the full containment IRFs distributed for the CTA 1DC.
 The significance is computed for a 1D analysis (ON-OFF regions) with the Li&Ma formula.

 We use here an approximate approach with an energy dependent integration radius to take into account the variation of the PSF.
 We will first determine the 1D IRFs including a containment correction.